apache/shenyu-website/content/en/projects/raincat/springcloud-user/index.md

               password : 123456
 ```

-* `txManagerUrl` is the ip and port that you strat up `txManager` .
+* `txManagerUrl` is the ip and port that you bootstrap `txManager` .
 Please add `http://` at head.

-* `serializer` is refer to the way of transaction log serialization.
+* `serializer` is the way of transaction log serialization.

-* `nettySerializer` is refer to the serialization way of how to communicate with `txManager`.
+* `nettySerializer` is the serialization way of how to communicate with `txManager`.
 Please be caution that It should be consistent with the configuration in `txManager`.

-* `compensation`: Whether compensation is required, in extreme cases, the service will compensate itself.
+* `compensation` is the property whether compensation is required or not, the service will compensate itself in some cases.

-* `compensationCacheType`: Storage log types, of course, support Redis, Mongodb, Zookeeper, etc. For details, please refer to the detailed configuration.
+* `compensationCacheType` is the types of storage log, and support Redis, Mongodb, Zookeeper, etc. For details, please refer to the [config](config.md).

 **NOTICE**：You need to open AOP when you want to use XML to configure.

-**PS**: For any question, please refer to [springcloud-sample]([springcloud-sample](https://github.com/yu199195/Raincat/tree/master/raincat-sample/raincat-springcloud-sample)).
+**PS**: For any question, please refer to [springcloud-sample](https://github.com/yu199195/Raincat/tree/master/raincat-sample/raincat-springcloud-sample).